Generated, not recorded

 No. And that is actually an advantage.
 Real fan recordings contain room noise, microphone artifacts, and a physical loop point.
 Synthesized fan sounds model the mechanical characteristics of each fan type mathematically: blade shape, motor speed, housing resonance.
 The result is cleaner, warmer, and never loops.
 Synthesized beats recorded every time.

 Yes.
 On iOS, Veil integrates with Siri Shortcuts so you can say things like "Hey Siri, play Brown Noise" or "Hey Siri, stop Veil" without touching your phone.
 On Android, Hey Google shortcuts work the same way.
-Both are available to Pro users and work from your lock screen, earbuds, and HomePod or smart speaker.
+Both are available to Premium users and work from your lock screen, earbuds, and HomePod or smart speaker.

 Yes.
-Pro users can save any mix of up to three sounds — with individual volume levels — as a named preset.
+Premium users can save any mix of up to three sounds — with individual volume levels — as a named preset.
 Your saved mixes appear at the top of the home screen alongside the individual sounds, so restoring your go-to combination is always one tap away.

 Start sleeping better